 There are other ways to check it, but these are the quickest and most effective.

-In order for your Google Web Stories to appear and get indexed in search you have to make sure you provide the necessary metadata.
+In order for your the stories to appear and get indexed in search you have to make sure you provide the necessary metadata.

 Once you have completed all the steps above it typically takes roughly 24-48 hours for your URL to get indexed by Google’s search engine.
 You can either search for your link directly in Google or you can check inside your Google Search Console using the Index Coverage Report.